pggalaviz/pggalaviz/_posts/2017-05-28-phoenix-vue-and-webpack.md

 <div id="app"></div>
 {% endhighlight %}

 And that's it!
-If we go to the project root path and run `iex -S mix phx.server` we would se our Vue.js content served by Phoenix.
+If we go to the project root path and run `iex -S mix phx.server` we will see our Vue.js content served by Phoenix.

+You can find a working example here: [https://github.com/pggalaviz/phoenix-vue](https://github.com/pggalaviz/phoenix-vue).